-In November 2022, we became the first Japanese manufacturer to join the EP1004.
+In November 2022, we became the first Japanese manufacturer

+to join the EP1004.
 At that time, we declared our goal of doubling (compared with 2016 levels) our energy productivity, or the ratio of sales per gigawatt-hour (GWh), by 2040 at all production centers in our Industrial Automation Business and Healthcare Business.
 Currently, our Industrial Automation Business and Healthcare Business are working on a project together at our Matsusaka factory in Japan for blood pressure monitors and thermometers.
 The two businesses are creating a system to double production while reducing energy consumption.
 We contribute to the decarbonization of the manufacturing industry and society by providing expertise gained through our efforts, not only within our own organization, but also across the world.

-In FY2024, we are implementing the following initiatives:
+In FY2024, we implemented the following initiatives:

-- Reduce internal GHG emissions (Scope 1 and 2): 68% cut vs. FY2016 - Achieve Carbon Zero at all 76 sites in Japan (Scope 2) - Implement energy-saving designs for new products (Scope 3) - 1 Scope 1 and 2: Greenhouse gases emitted directly or indirectly from the company's own operations. - 2 Scope 3 Category 11: Scope 3 is greenhouse gas emissions from the company's own value chain.
+- Reduce internal GHG emissions (Scope 1 and 2): 74% cut vs. FY2016. - Achieve Carbon Zero at all 75 sites in Japan (Scope 2) - Promote the development of products with energy-efficiency, compact and lightweight and expand the lineup of these products in each business. - 1 Scope 1 and 2: Greenhouse gases emitted directly or indirectly from the company's own operations. - 2 Scope 3 Category 11: Scope 3 is greenhouse gas emissions from the company's own value chain.
 Scope 3 Category 11 is emissions from the use of products, services, etc., manufactured and sold by the company. - 3 Science Based Targets Initiative (SBTi): An international initiative that encourages medium- and long-term greenhouse gas reduction targets based on scientific evidence. - 4 EP100: Abbreviation for 100% Energy Productivity.
 An international corporate initiative organized by The Climate Group, an international environmental NPO headquartered in the U.K. Under EP100, participating companies aim to double energy productivity in their business activities (e.g., improve energy efficiency by 50%).